 AF measures are targeted at silvopastoral AF systems which combine forest and pasture.
 A stocking rate of 400-1000 trees per hectare is permitted, with a minimum eligible plot size of 0.50ha and tree-to-tree width of 20 metres.
 Acceptable tree varieties include broadleaf species such as oak, sycamore and cherry, but other species, including conifers are considered on a site-by-site basis.
 All activities including pasture and fodder are permitted, as long as the activity protects all present trees.
 For pasture systems the grazing of sheep or young domestic stock is permitted during the spring and summer months for the first 6-8 years, depending on tree growth, but trees must be protected and tree shelters checked regularly.
 Thereafter, when tree shelters are replaced with plastic mesh, larger animals may be introduced.
 AF must remain under forestry and therefore is subject to a replanting obligation.
 Under state aid rules only 80% of eligible costs can be funded.
 Premiums are paid for five years to cover only the cost of maintenance.
-Support for the establishment of demonstration plots for research purposes may also be considered under this
+Support for the establishment of demonstration plots for research purposes may also be considered under this scheme.196 Exchequer funding is also available for thinning and high-pruning via the Woodland Improvement Scheme.

-&lt;https://ec.europa.eu/info/sites/default/files/food-farming-fisheries/key\policies/documents/ie-swd2020\377other-swp\en.pdf> [Accessed 20 October 2021].
+<https://ec.europa.eu/info/sites/default/files/food-farming-fisheries/key_policies/documents/ie-swd2020_377other-swp_en.pdf> [Accessed 20 October 2021].

-&lt;sup>195 European Commission, 2020.
+195 European Commission, 2020.
 COMMISSION STAFF WORKING DOCUMENT.
-Commission recommendations for Ireland's CAP strategic plan SDW (2020) 377 final. [online] Available at: scheme.
-Exchequer funding is also available for thinning and high-pruning via the Woodland Improvement Scheme.
+Commission recommendations for Ireland's CAP strategic plan SDW (2020) 377 final. [online] Available at: